Position Title: Career Advancement Coach

 - Handle any appropriate additional responsibilities and functions as assigned by Supervisor and/or Director.

-- Bachelor’s Degree in Psychology, Sociology, Urban Policy, Education or related field required; or 5-10 years experience of youth development
+- Bachelor’s Degree in Psychology, Sociology, Urban Policy, Education or related field required; or 5-10 years of experience of youth development

 - Two years’ experience in youth development, preferably employment, career oriented programs and/or youth development programs